 01 of 10

 Even the most meticulously-cut halves of a mitered corner don't always line up perfectly.
 Because wood is a material that is constantly adjusting to fluctuations in the humidity in the air or imperfections in the angle of the grain of the wood, the mitered corners of the two boards may not align exactly.
-Learn a woodworking technique for aligning and closing such an uneven, open mitered corner.
+Learn a woodworking technique for how to close an open mitered corner.

 02 of 10